digideskio/cpd/README.md

 To create metaboxes we use the excelent [Custom Meta Boxes](https://github.com/humanmade/Custom-Meta-Boxes) plugin by [Human Made](https://hmn.md/) - licenced under the GPLv2 licence.

+The ability to login with email was done by following examples in the [WP Email Login](https://wordpress.org/plugins/wp-email-login/) plugin by [Beau Lebans](https://profiles.wordpress.org/beaulebens/), [r-a-y](https://profiles.wordpress.org/r-a-y/) and [andykillen](https://profiles.wordpress.org/andykillen/).

 ## Version Control

 Here are all the great features that have been implemented so far!